raspberrypilearning/motor-robot-buggy-scratch/en/step_4.md

 ### Project on a timer

 You might want your project to work automatically on a timer.
-For instance, the windmill could turn on for two seconds and then turn off for quarter of a minute.
+For instance, the windmill could turn on for two seconds and then turn off for a quarter of a minute.

 --- task ---